GreyRook/code-with-style/docs/process/index.md

 * No changes are made to the Sprint that would endanger the Sprint goal
 * Quality goals do not decrease
-* The scope may be clarified and negotiated between the PO and the Dev Team as more is learned.
+* The scope may be clarified and negotiated between the PO and the Dev Team as the sprint progresses and more is learned.
 At *Grey Rook* we aim not to change the commited story points but to exchange issues if needed.

 #### Sprint Goal
 The Sprint Goal is the objective that can be met through implementation of the Sprint Backlog.